chintan-meesho/Generative-AI/README.md

 # Generative-AI

-## Langchain, RAG and AI Agents and many more
+## Langchain, RAG, AI Agents and many more
-## Including AI agents as well here.